 Place chocolate chips and the marshmallow cream into a large mixing bowl.
 Set this aside.
 You want to do this first because once the butter and sugar is ready, you’ll need to pour it over this mixture right away!

 In a saucepan, bring the sugar, cream, butter and a pinch of salt to a boil and cook for 5 minutes, keeping it at a steady boil.

 Use an electric mixer to blend everything together for about a minute, just until everything is melted and smooth.
 Once this is ready, you can fold in any extra mix-ins you might want or simply pour it into a prepped 8-inch pan.

-After a 2-hour rest in the refrigerator, the fudge is ready to cut and enjoy!
+After a 2-hour rest, the fudge is ready to cut and enjoy!